jlausuch/qatrfm-lib/README.md

 ### Reset environment
 For multi-test approaches, it is important to mention that sometimes it is useful to reset the environment after each test execution, so we have a freshly installed OS before executing the test flow.

 By calling `qatrfm` with the flag `--snapshots`, the library will create a libvirt snapshot of each domain right after deployment.
-During the test flow, it is possbile to call this method to revert the domains to their original state:
+During the test flow, it is possible to call this method to revert the domains to their original state:

     self.env.reset()